pingcap/docs-cn/reference/tiflash/upgrade.md

 >
 > To upgrade TiFlash from the Pre-RC version to a later version, contact [PingCAP](mailto:info@pingcap.com) for more information and help.

+Currently, you cannot upgrade TiFlash by running the `tiup cluster upgrade` command.
+Instead, take the following steps to upgrade TiFlash:

 Before the upgrade, make sure that the cluster is started.
 To upgrade TiFlash nodes, take the following steps:

+1. Refer to [Scale in a TiFlash node](/how-to/scale/with-tiup.md#sclale-in-a-tiflash-node), and scale in all the TiFlash nodes.

-1. Run the upgrade command:
+2. Run the upgrade command:

     {{< copyable "shell-regular" >}}